rxse/Ranorex-Vunit/README.md

-# Ranorex VUnit Report Viewer - Free Chrome Extension

-Description:
+# Ranorex Vunit - turn plain JUnit XML's into visually pleasing reports

 Ranorex Vunit is a free extension that allows you to turn plain JUnit XML test reports into visually pleasing reports that provide all the necessary details about your test cases.
-With Ranorex Vunit extension installed, simply drag and drop your XML test reports generated in Ranorex Webtestit and view them directly in your browser.
+With Ranorex Vunit extension installed, simply drag and drop your XML test reports generated in Ranorex Webtestit or any other testing IDE and view them directly in your browser.

 [![Ranorex Selocity Chrome Extension Intro Video](./videoOverlay.png)](https://www.youtube.com/watch?v=dHeS7MW1T4U)